rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 A responsive theme is all about design - it loads the same styling as the desktop view, adjusting it to fit a smaller screen.
 A mobile web application combines the versatility of the web with the functionality of touch-enabled devices and can contain features that your desktop website doesn't have (like offline mode for example).
 A mobile web app is similar to a native app in terms of look & feel, with the only difference being that it runs in the browser.

 = Am I able to use my own theme or customize the existing one? =
-V2.0 is based on a Javascript framework called Sencha Touch, that mimics a native app interface.
+V2.0+ is based on a Javascript framework called Sencha Touch, that mimics a native app interface.
 Because of that, the themes used are not regular PHP based themes that can be easily customized by editing the source.
 It is still possible to make small CSS changes, but changing the theme structure will not work.

 = Am I able to add Javascript code inside the theme? = Adding tracking scripts in the source is possible if you place them in the <head> section of the theme files.
 However, code that is placed inside the posts will not be executed.
 The theme is implemented enterily in Javascript and that would mean Javascript code inside another Javascript code.

-= Am I able to integrate my own advertisement? = Support for various ad networks will be added in future releases.
-These will be managed enterily from the admin panel, so you won't have to modify the source to integrate ads.
+= Am I able to integrate my own advertisement? = Google Ad Sense / Google Double Click for Publishers is supported on the Premium version as of v2.1.
+Support for other ad networks will be added in future releases.

 == Changelog ==

+= 2.1 =
+* Added support for pages with basic HTML content (forms, tables and iframe tags are not supported)
+* Categories and pages can be ordered from the admin panel
+* Connect with Appticles.com through an API key for the Premium version
+* Fixed PHP errors caused by STRICT standards
+* Fixed url rewriting bug for categories with special characters in the title

 = 2.0.2 =
 * Added support for Firefox and Firefox OS